 To illustrate this, we discuss these spectral properties for a specific example that is representative for the molecular datasets considered in this work (see \Cref{fig:kernelmatrix}, left panel) and most correlated systems in general.
-The kernel matrix consists of $(3d \times 3d)$ block matrices, which correspond to pairwise correlations between two training molecules.
+The kernel matrix consists of $(3d \times 3d)$ block matrices, which correspond to correlations between pairs of training molecules.
 Each block represents the correlation structure between the $d$ atoms within each example.
-The molecular structures are restricted by the laws of quantum chemistry, which yields similar spectral characteristics across different systems.
+The molecular structures are restricted by the laws of quantum chemistry, which yield similar spectral characteristics across different systems.
 This enables us to derive transferable numerical insights about the kernel-based force field reconstruction problem.
 The eigenvectors and eigenvalues are shown in red (right panel of \Cref{fig:kernelmatrix}).
 For clarity, we only show the dominant 400 eigenvectors (columns) and their entries corresponding to two molecule (rows).
 The dominant eigenvectors exhibit a periodic pattern, which can be interpreted as a small set of prototypical molecular block structure elements.
 These patterns represent atom-wise contributions by each eigenvector (see \Cref{app-sec:technical_details} for details), which we visualize in \Cref{fig:aspirin_eigenvectors}.
-Intuitively, the structured eigenvectors form a low-rank basis for the full molecule, as they capture recurring sub-structures across all training points, e.g., strong correlations between interacting atoms.
+Intuitively, the structured eigenvectors form a low-rank basis for the full molecule, as they capture recurring sub-structures across all training points, e.g. strong correlations between interacting atoms.
 On the other hand, the remaining low-magnitude eigendirections represent high-frequency fluctuations from the prototypical geometries.
 These eigenvectors contribute the individual geometric features of the training data~\cite{braun2008relevant}.
-This part of the spectrum decreases less rapidly, compared to the dominant part of the spectrum.
-We denote this as the spectral plateau phase.
-The spectrum also includes a (regularized) null space, which is unavoidable, due to a roto-translationally invariant representation of the molecule in terms of pairwise distances.
+This part of the spectrum decreases less rapidly, compared to the dominant part.
+Lastly, the spectrum also includes a (regularized) null space, which is unavoidable, due to a roto-translationally invariant representation of the molecule in terms of pairwise distances.